 With regard to buying housing in preparation for the new family, it is no longer the responsibility of the groom's family but has been transformed into a matter that is decided through inter-family negotiations.
 As indicated in a report that investigates this marriage, the families of the bride and the groom would negotiate their respective part of the investment in purchasing a house based on the mutually agreed arrangements for the marriage (Xinhua Net, 2021).
 In this way, at the household level, the prior negotiations between the two sides endeavour to make the power relations balanced.
 The effects of these negotiations trickle down to the individual level, for the wife and husband who are now the delegates of their families, the power balance would be maintained in their marriage.
-From the perspective of women, the empowering process in the Liang-tou-dun begins with the sharing of power between their families, the woman would in principle have equal autonomy and decision-making power to her husband.
+From the perspective of women, the empowering process in the Liang-tou-dun begins with the sharing of power between their families, and as the result of the equality that has been established by their original families, the woman would in principle have equal autonomy and decision-making power to her husband.